 Company reserves the right to modify the Fees at any time upon notice (provided that prior notice will not be required if pricing increases are due to domestic rate changes or other events beyond Company’s control), and such changes or modifications may be provided by an email message to Customer, or in such other form of communication as may be designated by Company from time to time.

 If payment by Customer’s credit card or other payment method is denied, or Customer otherwise fails to make any payments owing to Company, Company may, at its sole discretion, suspend or terminate Customer’s access to the Services and/or terminate this Agreement.
 Interest charges of 1% per month (or the highest rate permitted by law if lower than 1% per month) calculated daily and compounded monthly will apply to any unpaid balance which is more than thirty (30) days overdue.
-Customer shall reimburse Company for all reasonable costs incurred by Company in collecting any late payments or interest, including attorney’s fees, court costs, and collection agency fees.
+Customer shall reimburse Company for all reasonable costs and interest incurred by Company in collecting any late payments or overdue amounts, including attorney’s fees, court costs, and collection agency fees.

 Company reserves the right to impose a reconnection fee in the event Customer requests to resume access to the Services after a previous termination of access.

+COMPANY CHARGES AND COLLECTS IN ADVANCE FOR THE SERVICES.
 ALL FEES ASSOCIATED WITH THE SERVICES ARE NON-REFUNDABLE.